ingridpierre/pi-airplay/FIXES.md

 This document contains common issues and their solutions for the Pi-AirPlay system.

+## Latest Fixes (March 23, 2025)

+The following important fixes have been implemented today:

+1. **Port Conflict Resolution**: Fixed conflicts between the old Pi-DAD app (running on port 5000) and the new Pi-AirPlay app (running on port 8000) to ensure both AirPlay streaming and web interface work correctly.

+2. **Missing Package Fix**: Added the missing `colorthief` Python package which was causing the web interface to fail with "ModuleNotFoundError: No module named 'colorthief'".

+3. **Consolidated Startup Scripts**: Updated `pi_airplay.sh` and `install_pi_airplay.sh` to include all necessary fixes in a streamlined manner.
+No longer need multiple fix scripts.

+4. **Improved Metadata Pipe Handling**: Added better error handling for the metadata pipe creation, with proper permissions (666) and cleanup.

+5. **Pre-Runtime Dependency Check**: Added automatic Python package checking before startup to detect missing dependencies like `colorthief`.

 ## Recent Improvements

 The following improvements have been made to address common issues: